Smelly toilets, no fans, bad food: Delhi Police report lists problems at shelter homes for migrants

 Delhi, which has more than 3,000 coronavirus cases, is among the most affected regions in India.
 The city-state government has converted 111 government facilities as shelter homes for migrant workers who are stranded due to the nationwide lockdown to curb the spread of Covid-19.
 While the 111 temporary shelter homes are housing more than 10,000 people, the 223 permanent shelter homes for the homeless in the national Capital can host around 7,000 people.

-Ten Delhi Police station house officers were asked to prepare a report on the shelter homes after some police personnel found a few problems.
+Ten Delhi Police station house officers were asked to prepare a report on the shelter homes after some police personnel found a few problems with them.
 The officers sent their reports to Deputy Commissioner of Police (North) Monika Bhardwaj, who then compiled it and sent it to District Magistrate (Central) Nidhi Shrivastava for necessary action on April 22.
 Shrivastava told the newspaper that a copy of the report was sent to “all sub-divisional magistrates to rectify the shortcomings”.

-The Lahori Gate police, who surveyed three shelter homes, said that there were no proper arrangements for drinking water or food.
+The Lahori Gate police, who surveyed three shelter homes, said there were no proper arrangements for drinking water or food.
 “It was found that food was being served twice a day but quality was not satisfactory,” the report said.
 “Therefore people roam around for better food.
 No gap, social distance is found between the beds/mattresses fixed for homeless persons.
 No arrangement for sanitisation or hand wash.”

-At a shelter home in Motia Khan, 412 people were staying, leading to overcrowding and no social distancing.
-“It needs sanitisation and cleaning,” the Sadar Bazar police said in their report.
-No basic medical facilities are available at three shelters in Timarpur, the report said.
+At a shelter home in Motia Khan, where 412 people were staying, there was overcrowding and no social distancing.
+“It needs sanitisation and cleaning,” the Sadar Bazar Police said in their report.
+No basic medical facilities were available at three shelters in Timarpur, the report said.
 The water was not fit for drinking, the report said, adding that the migrant workers were “demanding sabzi poori instead of rice khichdi”.

 In Sarai Rohilla’s shelters, the migrants want to return to their homes, while in Gulabi Bagh, they complained that their food was not reaching them on time and sought new masks.
 The report also suggested that ambulances and PCR vans should be stationed outside these shelter homes.